 YES – all our systems are still operating in the same way as before the COVID pandemic.
 This means we are still open to process new and repeat customers’ applications.

-All our criteria remain the same and we will still process your application manually.
-Your application will undergo the same affordability assessments as before – nothing has changed at all in our operations.
+All our criteria remain the same and we will still process your application manually and your application will undergo the same affordability assessments as before – nothing has changed at all in our operations.

-Please fill out your application accurately including your up to date wages (for example, if you have been put onto the Governments Furlough Scheme).
+Please fill out your application accurately including your up to date wages (for example, if you have been put onto the Government’s Coronavirus Job Retention Scheme or the new Job Support Scheme).
 We will only approve an application if it is affordable for you.

 Can I still make a payment to QuidMarket during COVID?

 YES – again, all our payment service providers and systems remain the same.
 This means you can still make a payment in the same way as before.

 You can log onto the Existing Customer Area to manage your account and make payments 24 hours a day.
 Alternatively, you can send us an email or text message from your registered address or phone number to let us know to take your payment.

 If need be, our phone lines are open should you wish to pay over the phone using a Debit Card.